manuaq/project_m1/README.md

 ---

 ### :baby: **Status**
-Alpha - Ironhack Data Analytics First Project
+Alpha - Ironhack Data Analytics First Project\
-- Needs some practice hours for more table calculations and pipeline assembling.
+Needs some practice hours for more table calculations and pipeline assembling.

 ### :running: **One-liner**
-User can select to retrieve predetermined information tables: **(1)** for every country included in the dataset, **(2)** To get the table for a specific country imputed by the user.
+User can select to retrieve predetermined information tables:\
+**(1)** for every country included in the dataset\
+**(2)** To get the table for a specific country imputed by the user.

 ### :computer: **Technology stack**

--Primary programming language: Python.
+-Primary programming language: Python.\
--Software: Jupyter Notebook, DBeaver, PyCharm.
+-Software: Jupyter Notebook, DBeaver, PyCharm.\
 -Libraries: pandas, numpy, sqlalchemy, requests, BeautifulSoup, argparse.

 ### :see_no_evil: **Usage** **TBD**